Both ABC and CNN news reports on Moscow’s unfamiliar winter, there was hardly any snow.

 - This unusually hot winter brings some good news – lower power bills due to the short winter.

-- According to the Copernicus Climate Change Service, Europe also experienced the warmest winter season since 1855, when the record started.
-Northern and Eastern Europe recorded 3.4°C (6°F) warmer than the usual winter temperatures.
+- According to the Copernicus Climate Change Service, Europe also experienced the warmest winter season since 1855, when records began.
+Northern and Eastern Europe experienced 3.4°C (6°F) warmer winter temperatures than usual.

 Is this warm winter caused by climate change or something else?

-ABC News says scientists linked this warm winter to the Arctic Oscillation, a phenomenon that influences the weather pattern in the Arctic and refers to a swing between high and low pressure over the Arctic (Reevell, 2020).
+ABC News reports that scientists have linked this warm winter to the Arctic Oscillation.
+This phenomenon influences the weather pattern in the Arctic and refers to a swing between high and low pressure over the Arctic (Reevell, 2020).

-This year, an extremely low-pressure system has settled for an unusually long time over the North Pole, trapping the cold air and bringing in warm temperatures to the south, causing a warm winter over Russia and parts of Europe.
-This prolonged low pressure over the Arctic will be the research subject for scientists and whether this is linked to climate change (Reevell, 2020).
+This year, an extremely low-pressure system has remained in place over the North Pole for an unusually long time, trapping cold air and bringing warm temperatures to the south, resulting in a warm winter over Russia and parts of Europe.
+This prolonged low pressure over the Arctic will be the research subject for scientists, and whether this is linked to climate change (Reevell, 2020).

-According to Carlo Buontempo, Director of the Copernicus Climate Change Service, this unusually warm winter is an extreme event caused by climate change and global warming trends (llyushina M. & Miller, B., 2020).
+According to Carlo Buontempo, Director of the Copernicus Climate Change Service, this unusually warm winter is an extreme event caused by climate change and global warming trends (llyushina & Miller, 2020).

 However, this warming trend poses a more serious threat.
 The thawing of permafrost.